5. Classes

 $this->getRecursiveAttributes($attributes, $this, []);

-// JSON string of attributes
+// string JSON of attributes

 return \json_encode($attributes, JSON_UNESCAPED_UNICODE);